 TIP: The show cancels on evenings when the temperature falls below 50 degrees.

-Full room service is available from 6:30 a.m. to midnight.
+In-room dining is available 24-hours daily.
 From 11:30 a.m. to midnight, salads, hot sandwiches, appetizers and hamburgers are offered.
-For dinner, from 5 p.m. to 10:30 p.m., appetizers, barbecued ribs, sweet and sour chicken dishes, shrimp and pasta, pork tenderloin, filet mignon, steak and desserts are offered.
+For dinner, from 5 p.m. to 10:30 p.m., appetizers, barbecued ribs, sweet and sour chicken dishes, shrimp and pasta, pork tenderloin, filet mignon, steak, and desserts are offered.

 TIP: For breakfast, fill out the card found in your room and hang on your doorknob before retiring for the night.

-An additional quiet pool area is entirely separate from the Nanea Volcano Pool area.
+An additional quiet pool area is entirely separate from the Lava Pool area.
 It is nestled behind the Rarotonga and Niue longhouses.
 Pool towels are available in both locations.

 A number of poolside activities are scheduled each afternoon.
 Ranging from hula hoop games to arts and crafts, there is a broad spectrum of games and challenges for families to participate in while they enjoy the water area.